chordify/redis-schema/README.md

   {- etc. -}
 ```

+It's a bit of a boilerplate, but now all the scatter/gather code is packed
+in the `Value` instance, it's safe and it composes.
+Moreover, with small
+let-bound functions, the repetition can be greatly minimised.

-TODO: you must specify an instance, i think (?)
+TODO: you must specify an instance, i think (?), or it may not even be relevant

-TODO: shorten code with aliases

 ## Libraries